osmosis-labs/osmosis/ingest/sqs/router/README.md

 # Lp into transmuter
 osmosisd tx wasm execute osmo14hj2tavq8fpesdwxxcu44rty3hh90vhujrvcmstl4zr3txmfvw9sq2r9g9 "{\"join_pool\":{}  }" --amount 1000000uosmo,2000000uion --from lo-test1 --keyring-backend test --chain-id localosmosis --fees 8750uosmo -b=block --gas=3500000
 ```

+### Plan:

+1. Let's make sure that tick model can be retrieved from storage for CL pools independently. (complete)
+2. Let's not retrieve tick model with pools. (complete)
+3. Let's cache CL pools IDs together with routes.
+That way, we know what pool IDs need to query ticks (complete)
+4. Only get all pools and taker fees if fail to get routes from Redis
+5. Only get ticks for pools in the route, do not pre-load all ticks.